Search Results :

 • Select the OAuth Protocol for integration, for that click on Select button of OAuth.

-• Under OAuth Credentials, you will be getting clinet ID and Client Secret .
+• Under OAuth Credentials, you will be getting client ID and Client Secret .
 Copy this credentials and save it under the Client ID and Client Secret in your WordPress OAuth Single Sign-On (SSO) Plugin Configuration.

 • Click on Update button and enter the callback URIs from your Configure Oauth tab of the OAuth Single Sign-On (SSO) plugin.
 Then click on Continue button at the bottom.